 Considering how important our teeth are, they are highly underrated.
 When your adult teeth come in, you have to treat them right!
 A general physical examination always includes a tooth examination.
 A decaying tooth indicates that other body parts are not functioning properly.

 Most of us do not spend enough time caring for our teeth.
 Sugar is the primary culprit of untreated dental caries, the most common disease in humans worldwide.
 Despite its amazing taste, sugar damages teeth.
-A pediatric dentist in Las Vegas warns that eating too much sugar can cause toothaches and cavities.
+A pediatric dentist Las Vegas warns that eating too much sugar can cause toothaches and cavities.

 Everything is sweetened by sugar.